 3. Negative body language and tone

 Your cocker spaniel is very sensitive to your body language and tone.
-If you become stressed, your dog will become stressed too and it will be harder for him to learn.
+If you become stressed, your dog will become stressed too, and it will be harder for him to learn.
 Be patient and make positive movements and sounds.
 Your cocker spaniel wants to please you.
-Keep trying and he will get there.
+Keep trying, and he will get there.
 Cocker spaniels respond well to praise.
 Always be positive in training sessions.
 Give your dog lots of praise.
-Tell him he is a ‘good boy’.
+Tell him he is a ‘good boy.’
 He will respond by trying hard to please you.
-These common training mistakes might be causing your cocker spaniel to disengage so learn to avoid them.
+If you’re also working on helping your dog become more independent, check out our guide on teaching your cocker spaniel to be alone.
+These common training mistakes might be causing your cocker spaniel to disengage, so learn to avoid them.

 4. Confuse cocker spaniel by giving attention to unwanted behavior